robertbraeutigam/scan/README.md

 All packets have the following header:

+* Source peer (32 bytes) (clear)
 * Destination peer (32 bytes) (clear)
 * Frame type (1 byte) (clear)
 * Length of payload (2 bytes) (clear)

+The source is the sending peer's public identity key.
 The destination is the public identity key of the target device.
-Note: this device may not be a party to this communication.
+Note: none of the devices must necessarily be a party to this TCP/IP connection.
 Devices may communicate with proxies, gateways or other infrastructure components without their explicit knowledge.
-The sending device can assume that the receiving device is either the destination itself, or can route the message to the destination device.
+The sending device can assume that the receiving device is either the destination itself, or can route the message to the destination device, and vice-versa.

 The frame type describes the payload that follows the header.
 Devices must ignore messages with unknown frame type.